tsdataclinic/gtfs-realtime-capsule/README.md

 pwd
 # need to run at repo root directory
 make local-prod-generate-compose FEEDS="YOUR_FEED_1 YOUR_FEED_2 YOUR_FEED_3"
+# To run for all avilable feeds:
+# make local-prod-generate-compose FEEDS="*"

 # a dynamic docker-compose.yaml will be generated
 make local-prod-run
 ```